drfrostongithub/save-the-icecaps/README.md

 - By design document, it 'force' the user with 'guilt-tripping text', donation shouldn't be manipulated using these means, we can use more subtle way to point our idea with a good conduct.
 (I change to a better wording).
 - Also it's kinda questionable when Save The Icecaps Inc! trying to save the polar ice (global warming issue), by giving newsletter via post (?).(Kinda Counterproductive on what they should do)
 - The task to be honest is suitable for Fresh Front End that was starting to learn vue, I enjoy it when I also learning test case with Jest (you can test first or make function first).
-- In my honest opinion, TDD(Test Development Driven), are good to implement to improve not only the technical side, but also the user experience side, which will be improve the product/feature that we deliver to our customer.
+- In my honest opinion, TDD(Test Development Driven), are good to implement to improve not only the technical side, but also the user experience side, which will be improve the quality of product/feature that we deliver to our customer.